skip to main content

 Where can I stream the French Open for free?

-Your best shot at streaming the French Open for free in the U.S. is through free trials offered by services like DIRECTV STREAM, Hulu + Live TV, and YouTube TV.
+Your best shot at streaming the French Open for free in the U.S. is through free trials offered by services like DIRECTV, Hulu + Live TV, and YouTube TV.
 Trial lengths and availability change frequently, but the DIRECTV five-day free trial is one of the more consistently available options.

 What time do French Open matches start each day?